26:51

 So the false positive and the false negative.

-Now this outer mask is this mask that I have in front of others.
+Now this outer mask is this mass that I have in front of others.

-Which means that I show a positive personality to the outer world.
+Which this is the personality which i show to others usually it is the false positive which means that I show a positive personality to the outer world.

 My persona is wanting to be a positive person,